Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-intro-to-statistical-inference-for-bioinformatics.md

 ```
 <img src="../figures/lm_example-0.png" height="500" width="550"/>

-The coefficient for the independent/predictor variable, Hba1c, describes its relation to the response variable, expression of gene X. Here, the coefficient in telling us that *for every 1 unit increase in gene expression measured, Hba1c levels increase by ~0.96 units*.
+The coefficient for the independent/predictor variable, Hba1c, describes its relation to the response variable, expression of gene X. Here, the coefficient is telling us that *for every 1 unit increase in gene expression measured, Hba1c levels increase by ~0.96 units*.

 This is basic *statistical inference*, as we have used this procedure to model the relationship between two variables, and *infer* something about how those variables are related.